andreafrittoli/eowyn/DESIGN.md

 - the server is stateless and can scale horizontally, which ensures fault tolerance, and possibility to scale-out dynamically when under high load

 Eowyn is easy install and configure.
-In can be installed in a pyhon virtual environment, and it's completely stateless, making it easy to update on a running system.
+In can be installed in a python virtual environment, and it's completely stateless, making it easy to update on a running system.
 Redis does not use a fixed schema, so there is no requirement for schema updates either.
-However a strategy must be designed to support rolling upgrade and support of multiple versions of the data structures co-existing in the same Redis DB.
+However a strategy must be designed to support rolling upgrade and thus multiple versions of the data structures co-existing in the same Redis DB.

 There's more that could be done to ensure the quality of the software: